Julie-Montague/GEO_CROPMAPPING_CHALLENGE/README.md

 3. Run 'TrainDataretrieval.ipynb' to retrieve train data from google earth engine, otherwise skip this step to use already saved data.
 4. Run 'DataProcessing' to clean,aggregate,preprocess and feature engineeer the train and test data
 5. Run 'ModelTuning' to evaluate the best models, otherwise skip this step to use pre-saved best models
-6. Run 'FinalSubmission' using the best models only (saved in best_models folder)
+6. Run 'FinalSubmission' using the best models only (saved in best_models folder) :
+   -If you want to move new models to the best models, folder, manually copy them and replace the existing files

 ### NOTEBOOK RUNTIME
    1. TrainDataretrieval.ipynb - approximately 3 hourS